nasa-butterfly/web-material/science_team_resumes/gentemann_cv.md

 ## Science Teams, Working Groups, Organizing Committees:
 - National Academies of Sciences, Engineering, and Medicine
-    - Standing Committee on Earth Science & Applications from Space (CESAS) (2012 ñ 2018; Co-Chair 2018 - 2020)
+    - Standing Committee on Earth Science & Applications from Space (CESAS) (2012 ‚Äì 2018; Co-Chair 2018 - 2020)
     - Committee on Best Practices for a Future Open Code Policy for NASA Space Studies (10/2017-8/2018; Co-Chair) [report]()
-    - Intelligence Science and Technology Experts Group (ISTEG) (2015 ñ present)
+    - Intelligence Science and Technology Experts Group (ISTEG) (2015 ‚Äì present)
-    - Committee on a Framework for Analyzing the Needs for Continuity of NASA-Sustained Remote Sensing Observations of the Earth from Space (10/2013 ñ 6/2015)
+    - Committee on a Framework for Analyzing the Needs for Continuity of NASA-Sustained Remote Sensing Observations of the Earth from Space (10/2013 ‚Äì 6/2015)
-- Pangeo Steering Council (2020 ñ present)
+- Pangeo Steering Council (2020 ‚Äì present)
-- Associate Editor of Earth and Space Science (2020 ñ present)
+- Associate Editor of Earth and Space Science (2020 ‚Äì present)
-- US Clivar Working Group: Uncertainty Quantification (2020 ñ present)
+- US Clivar Working Group: Uncertainty Quantification (2020 ‚Äì present)
-- Group for high resolution SST (GHRSST) Science Team and Advisory Council (2001 ñ present; Chair of Advisory Council 2016-2017)
+- Group for high resolution SST (GHRSST) Science Team and Advisory Council (2001 ‚Äì present; Chair of Advisory Council 2016-2017)
-- NOAA Science Advisory Board (SAB): Data Access and Archiving Requirements Working Group (DAARWG) (2013 ñ 2018; Chair 2018 - 2020)
+- NOAA Science Advisory Board (SAB): Data Access and Archiving Requirements Working Group (DAARWG) (2013 ‚Äì 2018; Chair 2018 - 2020)
-- AGU Falkenberg Award Committee (2014 ñ 2019; Chair 2016 ñ 2019)
+- AGU Falkenberg Award Committee (2014 ‚Äì 2019; Chair 2016 ‚Äì 2019)
-- NASA PO.DAAC Early Cloud Adopters Program (2019 ñ present)
+- NASA PO.DAAC Early Cloud Adopters Program (2019 ‚Äì present)
 - JAXA AMSR3 Science Team (2019 - present)
 - NASA GHRC User Working Group (2014-2015; Chair 2014-2015)
 - NASA PO.DAAC User Working Group (2006-2013; Chair 2011-2013)
-- JAXA GCOM-W AMSR2 Science Team (2009 ñ 2016)
+- JAXA GCOM-W AMSR2 Science Team (2009 ‚Äì 2016)
 - NASA Sea Surface Temperature Science Team (2010-present)
 - MIT Educational Council (1998-present)
 - NASA Satellite Ocean Atlas Team (1998-2001)

 ## Awards:
 - American Geophysical Union 2013 Charles S. Falkenberg Award.
-The award is for a ìscientist under 45 years of age who has contributed to the quality of life, economic opportunities, and stewardship of the planet through the use of Earth science information and to the public awareness of the importance of understanding our planet.î
+The award is for a ‚Äúscientist under 45 years of age who has contributed to the quality of life, economic opportunities, and stewardship of the planet through the use of Earth science information and to the public awareness of the importance of understanding our planet.‚Äù
 - National Oceanographic Partnership Program 2008 Excellence in Partnering Award.
 C.Gentemann was the PI on this project.
-The award is ìpresented annually to research teams that best demonstrate the partnerships objectives of NOPP, recognizing the projectís commitment to partnering, the success of the partnership effort, and the impact of the partnership on oceanography.î
+The award is ‚Äúpresented annually to research teams that best demonstrate the partnerships objectives of NOPP, recognizing the project‚Äôs commitment to partnering, the success of the partnership effort, and the impact of the partnership on oceanography.‚Äù
 - NASA Group Achievement Award 2001 to the Satellite Ocean Atlas Team, for outstanding achievement in utilization of multiple observations from space for the study of the global oceans.
 C. Gentemann was a member of the team.
 - AGU 2007 Joint Assembly, Acapulco, Mexico.
 Outstanding student presentation award.
 - AGU 2006 Joint Assembly, Baltimore, MD.
 Outstanding student paper award.